DFW1N/DFW1N-OSINT/README.md

 * [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en) - Tor is a free software that allows you to access the Dark Web without being tracked mainly used to browse the deep web or stay annonymous online.

 ## [↑](#contents) Most Visited Sites
-This Section will list the most visited sites in each country the benefit of this list will give you quick access to sites you could use to scrape for usernames or emails registered to it to locate or find information on people.
+This Section will list the most visited sites in Australia the benefit of this list will give you quick access to sites you could use to scrape for usernames or emails registered to it to locate or find information on people.

 ### Australia
 * [Youtube](https://www.youtube.com/)